-- Meeting attendance requirement. - Obtaining a passing grade.
+- 1. Meeting attendance requirements. - 2.
+Obtaining a passing grade.
 In order to receive course credit, a student must be in attendance for a minimum of 85% of all scheduled class meetings.
 Excused absences will not be counted toward the levels below.

 Students who fail to attend class and do not meet the minimum attendance requirements may receive an incomplete for that course.
-These students must audit the class.
-They will not be allowed to take any examinations.
-Participation in class course work is entirely voluntary and will not be graded.
 The following chart indicates the number of student absences (not tardies) at each level.
 Listed below are the notification, intervention and hearing procedures for each level.